 If there is a variation between the two checksums, it indicates that either the download did not complete properly, or it was intentionally modified by an outside party.

-Hashing is a particularly good way to verify downloads of operating system software, such as Windows .ISO files or Mac .DMG files used to install apps.
+Hashing is a particularly good way to verify downloads of operating system software, as well as the Windows .ISO files, or Mac .DMG files used to install apps.

 A demonstration of how it works is shown in the screenshot below.
 If a user wanted to verify that the movie quote below was the exact one sent by their movie-loving friend, they would run the quote through the SHA-256 Hash Calculator to verify it.

 If the message has been modified during transmission – even by only one character! – it will show a vastly different hash, as seen below, indicating that the message has been changed.

 In the past, the most common hashing algorithms in use were MD5 and SHA-1.
 However, both algorithms have been discovered to have multiple security flaws, so many users are now using SHA-256 in their place.